Lufkin High School: Fine arts

-The Lufkin High School Panther Band received the only superior rating of (1,1,1) at all UIL Marching Competitions 2008 through 2020.
+The Lufkin High School Panther Band received the only superior rating of (1,1,1) at all UIL Marching Competitions from 2008 through 2020.
 The band also won the Military state marching title in 2016, 2017 (6A) and 2019 (5A) at the NAMMB Military State Marching Contest.
 As well, the band has sent numerous students to the TMEA All State clinic.

-The Lufkin High School choir received a 1 at competition for 2008–2009, and every year for the past eight years.

-The Lufkin High School choir has also been participating in competitions and ensembles.

-The Lufkin High School theater department also advanced to area competition in 2013, and district competition in 2014.